Jexactyl-Brasil/Docs/docs/3 - Jexactyl/6 - Extras/2 - Adicional/Mercado_Pago.md

 ***

-### 1. Faça login no console do desenvolvedor do Mercado Pago
+### 1. Faça login no portal do desenvolvedor do Mercado Pago

 URL: https://www.mercadopago.com.br/developers/panel/app